ajoino/pyrrowhead/docs/source/tutorial.rst

 .. code-block:: bash

-   pyrrowhead cloud install test_cloud.test_org
+   pyrrowhead cloud install test-cloud.test-org

 Now we can finally start the local cloud with

 .. code-block:: bash

-   pyrrowhead cloud up test_cloud.test_org
+   pyrrowhead cloud up test-cloud.test-org

 When the process ends you will have your local cloud up and running!